 Klai Kangwon Palace (‘Far from Worries Palace’) is located a few miles to the north of central Hua Hin.
 The palace is still an official Royal residence and there is no entry to the general public.
 Instead, take a trip out to elegant Marukhathaiyawan Teakwood Palace with its pastel coloured buildings and beautiful gardens.
 Nearby in Phetchaburi you can also visit the impressive royal palaces at Phra Nakhon Khiri and Phra Ram Ratchaniwet.

 In the centre of Hua Hin, the photogenic railway station was used by visiting Thai royalty from the 1920s onwards and makes for a pretty backdrop as tourists snap selfies on their phones.
-South of Hua Hin, there are an impressive collection of giant statues honouring various Thai kings at Rajabhakti Park.
+South of Hua Hin, there is an impressive collection of giant statues honouring various Thai kings at Rajabhakti Park.

 The Hua Hin area offers some of the best golf in Thailand with six world-class courses to choose from including Banyan Golf Club, Black Mountain, and the Jack Nicklaus designed Springfield Royal Country Club.
 Located just behind Hua Hin railway station, the Royal Hua Hin Golf Course was the first golf course established in Thailand and dates back to the 1920s.